 Chicken ramen noodles is a light tasty healthy dinner.
-It’s very simple and quick to make, and also very flexible.
+It’s very easy and quick to make, and also very flexible.
 You can cook it in advance and heat it up and add the noodles later.
-Or you can have it ready to eat in half an hour, or less if using cooked chicken.
+Or you can have it ready to eat in 30 minutes, or less if using cooked chicken.
 You can also use a range of ingredients depending on what you have available.

-Ramen is usually made with soba noodles that are made from buckwheat.
+I like to make chicken ramen with soba noodles that are made from buckwheat.
 They have a slightly nutty taste.
 Buckwheat is high in fibre, minerals and antioxidants.
 It's not actually related to wheat, nor is it a cereal, but a grain like seed.
 This article contains information about buckwheat if you would like to find out more.
-The soba noodles I buy them from the supermarket are made from part buckwheat and part wheat flour, so they are not gluten free.
+I buy soba noodles from the supermarket are made from part buckwheat and part wheat flour, so they are not gluten free.
 However, it is possible to get gluten free buckwheat noodles online.
 They take just a few minutes to cook.
 If you don’t have soba noodles, don’t let that put you off making the dish – just use egg noodles instead.

 For this chicken ramen noodles recipe, you can either use raw chicken and cook it in the stock, or use cooked chicken and add near the end with the noodles to warm through.
 For this recipe I usually use chicken breasts or left-over cooked chicken.
 If cooking the chicken breasts from raw, they’ll need 20-25 minutes in total.

 If you’d prefer not to add chicken to the ramen, you could also top it with a couple of boiled eggs.
 Sliced cooked pork is also traditional.